YYL7/ML/1. KNN/README.md

 High accuracy, Insensiitive to outliers, No assumptions about data

 Cons:
-Computationally expensive, require a lot of memory
+Computationally expensive, Require a lot of memory